aamrits/interview-questions-prep/react.md

 useState would be used in the cases when we want to maintain and update the properties during the re-rendering of view.useRef we will use if we want to persist the values throughout the lifetime of the component.

 ✍What is a reducer?
-A reducer is a function which takes two arguments -- the current state and an action -- and returns based on both arguments a new state.
+A reducer is a function which takes two arguments, i.e., the current state and an action and returns based on both arguments a new state.

 ✍Explain Lifecycle methods.